Pinggy-io/pinggy_website/content/docs/persistent_subdomain.md

 ---
  title: "Persistent Subdomain"
- description: "Enjoy a stable, persistent subdomain with Pinggy Pro.
+ description: "Get a stable, persistent subdomain with Pinggy Pro.
 Simplify URL management for seamless and secure access.
 Upgrade now for a hassle-free experience."
  date: 2023-01-10T14:15:25+05:30
+ lastmod: 2024-09-20T14:15:25+05:30
  draft: false
 ---

 # Persistent Subdomain

+Pinggy assigns random URLs for **free** tunnels, such as `rnskg-21-24-129-38.a.free.pinggy.link`.

-If you want a URL that does not change every time you create a new tunnel, you just need to <a target="_blank" href="https://pinggy.io/#prices">upgrade to Pinggy Pro.</a>.
+If you want a URL that does not change every time you create a new tunnel, you need to <a target="_blank" href="https://pinggy.io/#prices">upgrade to Pinggy Pro</a>.

-Once you sign in, you will be presented a dashboard where you will find your access token.
+Once you have upgraded to Pinggy Pro, log in to <a target="_blank" href="http://dashboard.pinggy.io/">http://dashboard.pinggy.io/</a>.
+In the dashboard, you will find your access token.

 Example: